mvolkmann/zit/README.md

 To wire event listeners,
 Zit looks for attributes whose name begins with "on".
 It assumes the remainder of the attribute name is an event name.
-It also assumes that the value of the attribute is a method name that should be called when that event is dispatched.
+It also assumes that the value of the attribute is either a method name that should be called or code that should be executed when that event is dispatched.
 For example, the attribute `onclick="increment"` causes Zit to add an event listener to the element containing the attribute for "click" events and calls `this.increment(event)`.
+Alternatively, the attribute `onclick="this.count++"` adds an event listener that increments `this.count` when the element is clicked.

 The case of the event name within the attribute name does not matter because Zit lowercases the name.